On inclusion relations of weighted $L^p$-type spaces defined in terms of weight function matrices: Introduction

 \section{Introduction}

 When dealing with ultradifferentiable function classes and analogously defined weighted spaces, in the literature ``classically'' one can find two settings: either using a \emph{weight sequence} $\mathbf{M}$ or a \emph{weight function} $\omega$.
 The ultradifferentiable weight sequence case is more original, we refer to \cite{Komatsu73} and \cite{mandelbrojtbook}.
-On the other hand, in the weight function setting first the growth of the Fourier transform (of compactly supported functions) has been measured; see \cite{Beurling61}, \cite{Bjorck66}, \cite{PetzscheVogt} and Section \ref{examplesect} for a summary.
-Here the expression measuring the admissible growth is given by $\omega$ directly (more precisely by $\exp\circ\omega$) and, indeed, non-trivial weighted test function spaces are treated \emph{(``Beurling-Bj\"{o}rck setting'').} However, in these original frameworks slightly different notions for being a weight function have been considered; we refer to Sections \ref{weightfctnotionsect} and \ref{examplesect}.
+On the other hand, in the weight function setting there exist two methods: First the growth of the Fourier transform $\widehat{f}$ (of compactly supported functions $f$) has been measured w.r.t. weighted $L^1$ or $L^{\infty}$-based norms; see \cite{Beurling61}, \cite{Bjorck66}, \cite{PetzscheVogt}, the explanations in \cite{BraunMeiseTaylor90} and Section \ref{examplesect} for precise definitions and a summary.
+More precisely, the boundedness of $\int_{\RR^d}|\widehat{f}(x)|e^{\ell\omega(x)}dx$ or $\sup_{x\in\RR^d}|\widehat{f}(x)|e^{\ell\omega(x)}$ for some $\ell>0$ \emph{(``Roumieu-type'')} resp. for all $\ell>0$ \emph{(``Beurling-type'')} is required and so the admissible growth is controlled by $\omega$ directly \emph{(``Beurling-Bj\"{o}rck setting'').}